faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 3. Thread starvation and why Node.js is not particularly suitable for CPU intensive tasks.
 4. How we can use Node.js "cluster" module to take adavantage of a system with multi-core.

-### Closures, first class function and other JavaScript features:
+### Closures, First Class Function and other JavaScript Features:
 To understand Node.js performance, first we need to understand an important concept of JavaScript - "Closure".
-Below is the example of a closure where the inner function has access to the variable of the outer function even when the outer function has finished execution.
+Below is the example of a closure where the inner function has access to the variable (`outerFuncVar = 5`) of the outer function even when the outer function has finished execution.
 This example also demonstrates few other important concepts of JavaScript language:
 * Anonymus function - a function without a name.
 * Nested function - a function defined within another function.
 * First-class function - a function treated like a regular variable.